-You will provide government registered, well-trained English Speaking guide, who has to acknowledge responsible tourism flew of areas and eco-friendly tourism
+Trekking Crews: You will provide government registered, well-trained English Speaking guide, who has to acknowledge responsible tourism flew of areas and eco-friendly tourism

-We also provide an assistant guide (call is Sherpa) if you’re in a group of 4-5 people, who are ready to help you with every situation.
+We also provide an assistant guide (call Sherpa) if you’re in a group of 4-5 people, who are ready to help you with every situation.
 Also provide one porter is every two members of the group, and he will be carrying a bag pack not more than 25kg.
 We get our crews’ life get insured.

-After your trip is over, we will provide you (HNA) adventure certificate =region.
+Documentation: After your trip is over, we will provide you (HNA) adventure certificate =region.

-Trekking Group Size of minimum 2-10 people.
+Size of Group: Trekking Group Size of minimum 2-10 people.
 In case you want to travel alone, please do not hesitate to write back to us.
 We will plan consequently.
 In the case your group has more than ten people, please let us know so that we can make advance requirements and improvise plans and itinerary.

-Trekking in the Everest Region is much more difficult as it is even more technical.
-We give you special priority to its technical sides as well.
+Acclimatization: Trekking in the Everest Region is much more difficult as it is even more technical.
+We give you special priority to its technical side as well.
 For this, we have planned an itinerary to allow you to get acclimatize naturally.
 We know a particular location where you need to stay for rest to acclimatize, and the particular distance you need to walk slowly pace study and so on.
-In case you get AMS, we have to crews who know how to deal with, it effectively and smartly.
+In case you get AMS, we have two crews who know how to deal with, it effectively and smartly.

-While trekking in Nepal is extremely satisfying, altitude sickness might get a better hold of you at times.
+Altitude Sickness: While trekking in Nepal is extremely satisfying, altitude sickness might get a better hold of you at times.
 The air pressure and oxygen concentration decrease the higher you travel.
 As such, altitude sickness is an illness that the human body suffers from due to these reasons.
 The symptoms of the sickness include lack of appetite, nausea, weakness, lightheartedness, sleep disturbance, tiredness, and headache.
 These symptoms generally appear when moving upwards of the height of 2,400 meters from sea level.

 You can adopt different measures to avoid altitude sickness like a walk at a slow and steady pace, avoiding smoking, and stopping at different stations to acclimatize.
 Before beginning your trek, make sure you have a first aid kit with ibuprofen or paracetamol and Diamox.
 If anyone falls victim to altitude sickness, it is necessary to inform the trip leader and descend to a lower altitude.
 In extreme cases, it might also be necessary to perform Heli rescue and emergency evacuations.

-It is quite easy to access the Internet in Nepal.
+Internet and Communication: It is quite easy to access the Internet in Nepal.
 Using Wi-Fi is a widely used way to communicate and use the Internet.
 Wi-Fi is easily available in major cities and even in some remote destinations.
 When trekking to remote locations, Wi-Fi might not always be available; so, using cellular data is the best way to communicate over the Internet.
 You can buy a Sim-card in Nepal at a reasonable price which allows you to make an international call.
-Also, you can use mobile data while you are in the areas without Wi-Fi.
+Also, you can use mobile data while you are in areas without Wi-Fi.
 Telephone, Fax, and newspapers are a few other forms of communication in Nepal.

-Please consult your physician Please keep on informing our crews if you feel uneasy
+Pre-respond to Altitude Sickness?: Please consult your physician Please keep on informing our crews if you feel uneasy

 • Please do walk in the group so that you can help each other